mieweb/docs/content/functions/e-chart/conditions.md

 ## Documenting a Condition for a Patient

-From the Conditions screen, click the Show/Hide Quick Lists icon under the Problem List section.
+From the various areas where medical history is displayed for the chart, click the ribbon banner icon within the section needed, which will then open the right hand side quick list method.

 ![](../conditions.assets/50bcd3b794c07882fd8cd5b48e4dcd18.png)